 What if you could learn a new skill at the moment it was most essential?
 What if you could immediately acquire knowledge for a specific task regardless of previous training?
 This may sound like something out of “The Matrix” but it is the power of real-time learning.

-As the name implies, real-time learning is the process of acquiring knowledge and guidance in real-time.
+As the name implies, real-time learning is the process of acquiring knowledge and guidance in real time.
 By using Industry 4.0 technology like work instruction software, employees can actively work on the shop floor and learn new skills simultaneously.
-The system guides workers in real-time through every step of the procedure while monitoring quality and productivity.
+The system guides workers through every step of the procedure while monitoring quality and productivity.

 Real-time learning enables people to acquire knowledge on demand while immediately creating value.